Germinating the seeds

 Watering -- Continue keeping the soil surface moist the first 3 weeks.
 After that, aim to keep the soil evenly moist most of the time.
 Don't let it dry out completely, but don't keep it perpetually soggy either.
 You may use a moisture meter probe to monitor the moisture levels down in the root zone.

 It's normal for older leaves to occasionally turn yellow and drop, but if it seems excessive, the soil may be too dry down in the root zone.
-Or plant may need more fertilizer, particularly nitrogen.
+If you're sure the roots have been moist, the plant may need more fertilizer, particularly nitrogen.
 Keep in mind the plant normally drops its leaves each winter when exposed to cool temperatures.

 Transplanting -- When your plants are